-This document ultimately contains information regarding the product, its destination, and the country of export.
-A CO is required by many treaty agreements for cross-border trade, as it helps determine whether certain goods are eligible for import, or whether they are subject to duties.
+In international trade transactions, a Certificate of Origin, or CO, is a document issued by the exporter and is the authentication that a product was manufactured in a certain country.
+The document also contains information regarding the product, its destination, and the country of export.
+A CO is required by many treaty agreements for cross-border trade and can help determine if your goods are eligible for import and to what extent they are subject to duties.

-No. Customs officials expect the Certificate of Origin to be its own document, separate from the Commercial Invoice and the Packing List.
-They also expect a CO to be signed by the exporter, which must be notarized.
-Additionally, the document must be signed by the acting chamber of commerce in that country.
-Sometimes, the destination Customs officials may request additional proof of review from a specific chamber of commerce.
+Yes, it is mandatory, and Customs officials expect that the CO will be its own document, separate from the commercial invoice and the packing list.
+They also expect a CO to be signed by the exporter and then notarized as well as signed by the acting chamber of commerce in that country.
+Sometimes, Customs officials may request additional proof of review from a specific chamber of commerce.

-While many countries do not have specific requirements for a Certificate of Origin, others demand strict format and content, third-party certifications, and more.
+While many countries do not have specific requirements for a CO, others demand strict format and content, third-party certifications, and more.
 These forms are submitted to Customs at the destination as proof of Country of Origin.
 This often results in preferential treatment if the two countries hold a Free Trade Agreement (FTA).
 In this case, import taxes and duties will be lowered.

-Free Trade Agreements between the United States and other countries oftentimes require an additional proof of origin from the exporter.
-This is specifically done so that the Customs authority can indicate the qualification of goods for 'preferential' duty rates under any Free Trade Agreement, like the USMCA.
+Free Trade Agreements between the United States and other countries oftentimes require additional proof of origin from the exporter.
+This is specifically done so that the Customs authority can indicate the qualification of goods for 'preferential' duty rates under any Free Trade Agreement, as the USMCA.

 How can I get a Certificate of Origin?

 - Fill out and notarize the appropriate affidavit;

 - Provide a Manufacture Invoice or Commercial Invoice that show where the goods have been manufactured;

 - Fill out a Certificate of Origin form;